 Miracles honor you because you are lovable.
 They dispel illusions about yourself and perceive the light in you.
 They thus atone for your errors by freeing you from your nightmares.
 By releasing your mind from the imprisonment of your illusions, they restore your sanity (T-1.I.33:1-4).

 When A Course in Miracles refers to “illusions,” it is pointing to our perceptions – and the beliefs that arise with and sustain those perceptions – which are based on duality, and thus reinforce the ego’s argument that we are separate from the world and from each other.

-In turn that mistaken belief keeps us separated from our true self which does not know division at all, especially not from our Creator or Creation.
+That single mistaken belief keeps us separated from our true self which does not know division at all, especially not from our Creator or Creation.

-Thus, when ACIM refers to miracles dispelling illusions and thereby restoring us to sanity, it is basically talking about shifting our perception from a dualistic understanding of the world (where we see ourselves as separate from God, others and the cosmos) to a nondualistic understanding in which we both recognize and accept our interconnectedness with all things, living and nonliving alike.
+Thus, when ACIM refers to miracles dispelling illusions and thereby restoring us to sanity, it is talking about shifting our perception from a dualistic understanding of the world (where we see ourselves as separate from God, others and the cosmos) to a nondualistic understanding in which we both recognize and accept our interconnectedness with all things, living and nonliving alike.

-We are fundamentally lovable.
-We are not sinners, we are not trouble-makers, we are not alien in the Kingdom of Heaven.
-The miracle simply reminds us of what we are in truth, which naturally aligns our will with God’s Will, undoing illusions and promoting a calm quiet mind that knows it is one with Love.
+We are fundamentally lovable beings.
+We are not sinners, we are not trouble-makers, and we are not alien in the Kingdom of Heaven.
+The miracle simply reminds us of what we are in truth, which naturally aligns our will with God’s Will, undoing illusions and promoting a calm and quiet mind that knows it is one with Love.

 This is a shift from dualism to nondualism, which is transformative at all levels.